vk2diy/23cm/README.md

 KiCad format, optimized for JLCPCB.

-Status: Schematic under active definition, not yet complete.
+Status: Schematic under active redefinition, BOM largely verified, firmware converted to platformio and compiling, schematic as yet incomplete and layout not begun.

 ## Background